musesum/MuFlo/README.md

 *1970*'s Flo got its start with patch cords.
 Hundreds of patch cords.
 This was due to patching analog modular Synthesizers like the Moog System III and ARP 2600.
 It would take hours to wire up two electronic music studios, leaving litle time to perform.
 So, I started to develop a script for patchbays.

 *1980*'s Xerox OPSD contracted us to design a project management system.
 This was the first combination of tree (work breakdown) and graph (activities).
-Also wrote a hypertext system base this tree + graph approach.
+Also wrote a hypertext system based on a tree + graph approach.

 *1990*'s As a Technical Director (TD) at one of the first interactive ad agencies, wrote a dataflow based media script, called Flow.
 Flow supporting teams artist and animators, where the artist would script media flow, and the animator would add animation effects in C++.